Rithika1128/zepto-sql-analysis/README.md

 #Zepto Inventory and Pricing Analysis using SQL

 ## Project Overview
 This Project leverages SQL to perform an in-depth analysis of Zepto's product dataset, uncovering key insights into pricing strategies, discount distribution and inventory trends generating meaningful business insights.
+It includes data cleaning, exploratory analysis and business based queries.

 ## Objectives
--To explore and analyze product data to uncover insights related to -Pricing patterns
+To explore and analyze product data to uncover insights related to -Pricing patterns
 -Identify high-value and high_discount products and strategies -stock availability